Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

    sample script, that demonstrated how to select the right command for different elements of the website.
 We would need to create this, any real website would prob be to complex.

+..
+Santi: Not sure is this is the right section for this content.
+There are some attempts for doing this on other sections also.
+I hope we cover this by the end, when we have the whole docs structure better visualized.